-This guidebook was written to help you understand your diagnosis of cancer.
+This guidebook was written to help you understand your cancer diagnosis.
 We also hope it will help you prepare and recover from the treatments you may have ahead of you.
-There is detailed information on chemotherapy, radiation therapy, surgery and other treatments related to cancer.
+You will find detailed information on chemotherapy, radiation therapy, surgery and other treatments related to cancer.
 We'll also tell you about the different roles of the people on your healthcare team and give you references for additional support on your journey through treatment.
 We hope this guidebook will help you feel more comfortable, physically and emotionally, in this journey with us.